Abdulhussain Abdulredha: Assassination attempt

-After the liberation of Kuwait, the art scene saw a lot of drama about the invasion.
+After the liberation of Kuwait, the art scene saw a lot of drama about the Iraqi invasion.
 Abdulredha presented a play called Sword of the Arabs in 1992, addressing the period of the invasion.
-He survived an assassination attempt on his way to one of the performances by suspected Iraqi mukhabarat.
+He survived an assassination attempt on his way to one of the performances by the suspected Iraqi Intelligence Service.

 Death

 On 11 August 2017, Abdulredha died of heart attack in the Royal Brompton Hospital in London, aged 78.
-His funeral was held in the afternoon of August 16, 2017, in Kuwait.
-He died in a city that he used as a name for one of his most popular comedies called "Bye Bye London", which was about Kuwaiti people that travel to London and try to settle there.
+His funeral was held in the afternoon of 16 August 2017, in Kuwait.
+He died in a city that he used as a name for one of his most popular comedies called "Bye Bye London", which was about Kuwaiti people who travel to London and try to settle there.